IBM/graphql-schema-bindings/examples/twitter/README.md

 TWITTER_SECRET=<secret from previous step>
 ```

-Then navigate to the `examples/twitter` directory and running the following commands:
+Then navigate to the `examples/twitter` directory and run the following command:

 ```
-npm install
 npm start
 ```

-When the second command completes go to the following URL with your favorite browser: [http://localhost:4000](http://localhost:4000).
+When this command completes go to the following URL with your favorite browser: [http://localhost:4000](http://localhost:4000).
 This will show you the GraphQL playground for our service.
 We can use this playground to make queries against our service.

 ## Getting a user